-18 Amazing Restaurants In Kensington
+20 Amazing Restaurants In Kensington

-Date post added: 31st May 2025
+Date post added: 12th January 2026

 What are the different types of restaurants in Kensington?

 Oh Kensington, how swanky you are.
-One of London’s wealthiest borough’s, Kensington is home to royalty, nobility, and a few dinosaurs.
+One of London’s wealthiest borough’s, Kensington is home to royalty, nobility and a few dinosaurs.
 And, as you’d expect from “the Royal Borough,” there’s a wealth of world-class cuisine to enjoy – from Michelin star fine dining restaurants to fast food takeaways.

 It’s hard to whittle them down, but these are our pick of the best restaurants in Kensington, selected by London Walks’ Kensington expert David Tucker.
-You can also listen to David’s podcast discussing his favourite Kensington restaurants.
+You can also listen to David’s podcast on his favourite places to eat in Kensington.

 1. Locanda Ottoemezzo, W8 5ET